hi-ogawa/vite-server-build-example/README.md

 # vite server build example

-Simple demo to use Vite for building both client and server.
+Simple demo to use Vite for building both client and server. <br />
-Note that this is not to demonstrate "server side rendering".
+Note that this does not demonstrate "server side rendering".

 ## summary